JasonHaley/agentcon-boston-workshop/labs/lab1/readme.md

 ```
             text_clean=clean_text(chunk.page_content, self.stopwords),
 ```
-This line uses the `clean_text` method to remove the stopword from the text chunk from the pdf.
-This should improve the retrieval by cutting down some of the noise in the text.
+This line uses the `clean_text` method to remove the stopwords from the text extracted from the pdf.
+This should improve the retrieval by removing some words that don't add to the meaning.

 Next, let's create those embeddings.